A geometric mesh smoothing algorithm related to damped oscillations: The geometric triangle transformation

 In the same way, one obtains $\Theta(x_2)=\sfrac{1}{2}(x_2 + q(\Delta_1)^{-1}(x_2-c_1)+c_1)$ and $\Theta(x_0)=q(\Delta_0)(x_0-c_0)+c_0$.
 The vector $x_2$ is therefore principally moved into the direction of $(x_2-c_1)$ scaled by $q(\Delta_2)^{-1}$ while $x_1$ is pushed into the direction of $(x_1-c_0)$ scaled by $q(\Delta_0)^{-1}$.
 Whether the sign of $(\Theta(x_1)-\Theta(x_0))\times(\Theta(x_2)-\Theta(x_0))$ gets reversed in comparison to the sign of $(x_1-x_0)\times(x_2-x_0)$ depends on the angle of these two vectors to each other and on the distortions $q(\Delta_0),q(\Delta_1)$.
 In a usual mesh, where one vertex has usually more than two adjacent triangles, the dependencies of distortions and angles become complex as actually the distortion of any triangle element influences the movement of one vertex $x$, but with decreasing weight for increasing distance to $x$.
-In Sec.~\ref{s.mesh} we either use adaptive parameters or an explicit orientation check to prevent the creation of invalid elements under the mesh transformation. \\ Back to the mathematical properties, one has to acknowledge that the necessary computations to assure the effectiveness of the triangle mesh transformation involve the analysis of huge jacobian matrices, and the limited knowledge of the exact nature of these matrices restricts the cases where we can really prove the global convergence of this mesh transformation.
+Nevertheless, if one considers a mesh which can be smoothed to a mesh of equilateral triangles one can deduce -- essentially from the continuity of the mesh transformation $\Theta$ -- that there exists a bound $0 < \delta$ such that every mesh whose elements have a distortion $> \delta$ converges to the equilateral mesh.
+But as this bound cannot be in general exactly computed, we either use in Sec.~\ref{s.mesh} adaptive parameters or an explicit orientation check to prevent the creation of invalid elements under the mesh transformation. \\ Back to the mathematical properties, one has to acknowledge that the necessary computations to assure the effectiveness of the triangle mesh transformation involve the analysis of huge Jacobian matrices, and the limited knowledge of the exact nature of these matrices restricts the cases where we can really prove the global convergence of this mesh transformation.
 For that reason, we do not further explore these quite technical mathematical aspects here, but we would rather like to describe how to correlate this discrete transformation to a system of linear differential equations.
 This is the objective of the following section: